shapeoko/Docs/content/tips.md

 * 5.5 mm open end wrench for M3 nuts (if using a wiring option which requires them)
 * #2 Philips screwdriver (or 9/32" flat-bladed screwdriver)
 * Multimeter to test continuity
+* Squares to check for squareness or plumb
+* pinch sticks to check the assembled machine's diagonals for squareness

 ----